To get started with one of our counselors, please click below to fill out an intake.

 Made with ❤ in Portland, OR

-Please note that we currently don't have availability for new clients until September 2025Below is a sign up sheet to verify your benefits and eligibility for services and place you on our waitlist.Insurance and Rates:
+Please note that our current wait to be matched with a counselor is at least 2 weeks.Below is a sign up sheet to verify your benefits and eligibility for services and place you on our waitlist.Insurance and Rates:

 We currently take all Oregon Health Plan (OHP) insurance.
 Rates are $300 per 53 minute session.
 Usually, your insurer will cover 100% of session costs.